What is a Chromebook?

 Con #1: Little hard storage

 The Chromebook is one of the first laptops to venture into computer manufacturing without including a substantial hard drive.
 Without the storage on a hard drive, the Chromebook becomes dependent on cloud storage and the integrated 16GB or 32GB solid-state drive (SSD).

 Since Chromebooks are not engineered for local storage, the SSD is mostly responsible for storing the Chrome OS operating system.
 Chrome OS treats the remaining SSD storage space as a cache, this means old downloads could be deleted to make room for new ones over time.

 Con #2: No optical drive

 While it seems that integrated CD/DVD optical drives are quickly becoming a thing of the past, Chromebooks eliminate them altogether.
-Fortunately, Chromebooks are easily configurable to external CD/DVD
+Fortunately, Chromebooks are easily configurable to external CD/DVD drives if needed.

 Con #3: Printing